Twitter threatens Meta with lawsuit over rival Threads app - NewsBreak

-( The Hill ) – Twitter sent a cease-and-desist letter to Meta, the parent company of Facebook and Instagram, threatening to sue the social media giant over its launch of rival platform Threads on Thursday.
+Twitter sent a cease-and-desist letter Thursday to Meta, the parent company of Facebook and Instagram, threatening to sue the social media giant over its launch of rival platform Threads .

-“Twitter intends to strictly enforce its intellectual property rights, and demands Meta take immediate steps to stop using any Twitter trade secrets or highly confidential information,” the letter states .
+“Twitter intends to strictly enforce its intellectual property rights, and demands Meta take immediate steps to stop using any Twitter trade secrets or highly confidential information,” according to the letter .

 Threads was marketed by Meta leadership as “our response to Twitter,” as user backlash grows against Twitter owner Elon Musk, who has made numerous changes to platform policies since taking over the site last year.